 It started with two brothers from ‘down-under’, Angus and Malcolm Young.
 And by the time the 70s came to a close, AC/DC was on top with a string of great albums.
 The band had just had their biggest success with Highway To Hell and were ready to record a follow-up.
-But before they could do the vocals for the record, the lead singer, Bon Scott died in an alcohol-related incident.
-The band was temporarily torn apart, but at the urging of Bon Scott’s relatives, they decided to go on, and brought in vocalist Brian Johnson.
+However; before they could do the vocals for the record, the lead singer, Bon Scott died in an alcohol-related incident.
+Obviously, the band was temporarily torn apart, but at the urging of Bon Scott’s relatives, they decided to go on, and brought in vocalist Brian Johnson.
 The Back in Black album was written and recorded in memory of their lost lead singer, and became perhaps their biggest and best album ever.

 The band lineup was: